livebook-dev/livebook/README.md

   * LIVEBOOK_APP_SERVICE_URL - sets the application url to manage this Livebook instance within the cloud provider platform.

+  * LIVEBOOK_APPS_PATH - the directory with app notebooks.
+When set, the apps are deployed on Livebook startup with the persisted settings.
+    Password-protected notebooks will receive a random password, unless LIVEBOOK_APPS_PATH_PASSWORD is set.

+  * LIVEBOOK_APPS_PATH_PASSWORD - the password to use for all protected apps deployed from LIVEBOOK_APPS_PATH.

   * LIVEBOOK_BASE_URL_PATH - sets the base url path the web application is served on.
     Useful when deploying behind a reverse proxy.